getify/Functional-Light-JS/manuscript/ch5.md

 Impure functions are undesirable because they make all of their calls harder to reason about.
 A pure function's call is perfectly predictable.
 When someone reading the code sees multiple `circleArea(3)` calls, they won't have to spend any extra effort to figure out what its output will be *each time*.

+I> ## Note
+I>
-**Note:** An interesting thing to ponder: is the heat produced by the CPU while performing any given operation an unavoidable side effect of even the most pure functions/programs?
+I> An interesting thing to ponder: is the heat produced by the CPU while performing any given operation an unavoidable side effect of even the most pure functions/programs?
 What about just the CPU time delay as it spends time on a pure operation before it can do another one?

 ### Purely Relative